-Rebrandly | Custom URL Shortener, Branded Link Management, API
+TERMS OF USE

 Rebrandly reserves the right, in our sole discretion and without notice to you, to suspend, terminate, modify, or delete your user account or your access to the Site or parts thereof if you are, or we suspect that you are, failing to comply with any of the provisions of these Terms of Use or the Data Processing Addendum or for any actual or suspected illegal or improper use of the Site.
 If you use multiple accounts, then Rebrandly may take action against all of your accounts.
 Any activity regarded as unlawful may be reported to law enforcement.

 To access certain Services, you will be required to purchase a subscription which entitles you and any employees, agents, clients, and independent contractors who you authorize ("Authorized Users") to access and use the Services and Documentation (as defined in Section 4) ("User Subscription").
 Except for free accounts, you must pay subscription fees in the manner set out in the “Subscription” and “Payment Method” sections of your Rebrandly dashboard ("Subscription Fees").
+All Subscription Fees are payable by you to Rebrandly up-front, in-full and in advance for the full contract term and without any deduction (e.g. bank fees, exchange rates), set-off or withholding whatsoever (save for as required by law).
 We will charge the Subscription Fees to your payment method on the specific payment date provided on the “Subscription” and “Payment Method” sections of your Rebrandly dashboard.
-If Rebrandly does not receive your payment within five (5) business days after the due date, Rebrandly is entitled to suspend your access to all or part of the Services while the invoice(s) concerned remain unpaid.
+If Rebrandly does not receive your payment within five (5) days after the due date, Rebrandly is entitled to suspend your access to all or part of the Services until you reinstate your subscription and while the invoice(s) concerned remain unpaid.

 The length of your billing cycle will depend on the type of User Subscription you choose when you sign up for the Service.
 In some cases, your payment date may change.
 For example, if you change your User Subscription or if your User Subscription began on a day that is not in every month.

 "Activation Date" means the date on which Rebrandly makes the Services available to you.
-At any time after the Activation Date, you may cancel your User Subscription to a Service by providing thirty (30) days’ written notice to Rebrandly.
+At any time after the Activation Date, you may cancel your User Subscription to a Service by providing thirty (30) days’ written notice to Rebrandly or by turning off auto-renewal in your dashboard.
 Rebrandly may cancel your access to and use of a Service, or discontinue any Service in its sole discretion at any time by providing thirty (30) days’ written notice.
 The Service will terminate automatically on the date specified in the cancellation notice.
-If the Party does not specify a cancellation date, the Service will terminate at the end of the then-current billing period.
-You will not be entitled to any refund if you cancel a Service prior to the Anniversary Date.
+If the Party does not specify a cancellation date, the Service will terminate on the next Anniversary Date.
+If you cancel a Service prior to the Anniversary Date, you will not be entitled to any refund and all unpaid Subscription Fees shall become immediately due and payable.

 If for any reason Rebrandly cancels a Service or is no longer able to continue a Service, you will be entitled to a refund of Subscription Fees already paid, calculated pro rata, for the unexpired period of the User Subscription.
 In any case, a refund will not amount to more than the Subscription Fees you already paid.